 Celebrating Wimborne’s rich history

-Supported by the Heritage Lottery Fund, local district, town and parish councils and Wimborne BID, the first Wimborne History Festival in 2016 brought the area’s fascinating past vividly to life with exciting events and activities covering a range of periods, in historic settings in and around Wimborne Minster.
+The first Wimborne History Festival was held in 2016.
+Supported by the Heritage Lottery Fund, local district, town and parish councils and Wimborne BID, it brought the area’s fascinating past vividly to life with exciting events and activities covering a range of periods, in historic settings in and around Wimborne Minster.

 In 2018 the Festival commemorated the centenary of the end of the First World War and 100 years since the Suffragette movement with living history displays in the town centre.
 An eye-catching WW1 Bristol Scout bi-plane had pride of place in the Square, but perhaps what caught visitors’ imagination most was an evocative version of the Silent Soldier project in which ten Wimborne men who gave their lives were poignantly remembered.